albee/smallsat-sim/README.md

 # smallsat-sim

-Simulation environment for SmallSat Steward.
-The simulation environment provides capabilities for:
+The future home of SmallSatSim, a MuJoCo-based simulation environment for microgravity robotics research.
+SmallSatSim is easily repurposable to other robotics research scenarios including, notably, maritime robotics.
+SmallSatSim provides:

+- easy parallelization for reinforcement learning
+- system dynamics modification for model perturbations and disturbances
+- built-in environments for some common microgravity research scenarios
-- Satellite dynamics modeling
+- interfacing with MuJoCo's high-fidelity dynamics and visualization utilities
-  - From a physics simulation engine (MuJoCo)
-  - From differentiable custom set of dynamics (CasADi)
+- differentiable custom dynamics for some scenarios, such as the free-flyer dynamics using CasADi
-- Disturbance/degradation modeling
-- Collision modeling for realstic collision volumes
-- Visualization

-ROS2 integration is not currently implemented, but may be supported in future updates.
+SmallSatSim is a part of the SmallSat Steward project, a collaboration between researchers at Caltech's Jet Propulsion Laboratory and the University of Michigan's Space Systems Laboratory.
+This project is open-sourced under an Apache 2.0 license.

 ## Dependencies

-Python dependencies are specified in `requirements.text` and are installed in the steps below.
+Python dependencies are specified in `requirements.txt` and are installed in the steps below.

-*A future update to this repo will likely Docker-ize the project!*

 ## Installation
 First, create a virtual environment with Python 3.10.11.
 This can be done with Visual Studio's extension *Python Environment Manager* or `pyenv`, outlined [here](https://robiokidenis.medium.com/how-to-install-multiple-python-on-your-mac-d20713740a2d).